-&lt;sup>11As per March 2021, Viinex 3.3 does not install PostgreSQL automatically.
+11As per March 2021, Viinex 3.1 does not install PostgreSQL automatically.
 Instead, it is required that a user deploys the database.
-Viinex 3.3 accesses the PostgreSQL instance using the credetials provided, and does not use any features of PostgreSQL any newer than the support for JSONB data type, which requires PostgreSQL 9.6.
-On Windows, Viinex 3.3 comes with libpq client, and on Linux it depends on PostgreSQL client package, - and this is sufficient to communicate with virtually any version of PostgreSQL.
+Viinex 3.1 accesses the PostgreSQL instance using the credetials provided, and does not use any features of PostgreSQL any newer than the support for JSONB data type, which requires PostgreSQL 9.6.
+On Windows, Viinex 3.1 comes with libpq client, and on Linux it depends on PostgreSQL client package, - and this is sufficient to communicate with virtually any version of PostgreSQL.
 Specifically, versions 9, 10 and 11 were tested.

-The connect object in the configuration is amended in ways standard for PostgreSQL clients.
-If any of optional parameters are omitted from the connect section, the usual rules for PostgreSQL clients apply in order to determine the default values for these parameters.
-See PostgreSQL documentation for more information on this (https://www.postgresql.org/docs/ 9.6/libpq-envars.html).
+9.6/libpq-envars.html).
 If the whole section connect is omitted, the default value is used for it as shown in the above example (database "viinex", user name and password "viinex", PostgreSQL instance on a localhost running on a default port of 5432).